-DAYS (Drug and Alcohol Youth Service) outreach program helps young people who are homeless or at risk of homelessness.
+DAYS (Drug and Alcohol Youth Service) outreach program, funded by generous Mission Australia supporters, helps young people who are homeless or at risk of homelessness.
 Young people receive free and confidential alcohol and other drug counselling and support to achieve their goals and thrive independently.

 Thank you for helping young people access the support they need to thrive.

 Read about what we’ve been working on, our stance on important social issues and how you make a difference to vulnerable Australians' lives.